Rob Hennelly

-Rob Hennelly (born 8 March 1990) is a Gaelic footballer who plays for Breaffy and, formerly, the Mayo county team.
+Rob Hennelly (born 8 March 1990) is a Gaelic footballer who plays for Breaffy and Mayo.

+Mayo

+Hennelly was part of the Mayo senior panel in 2009, and league panel for 2010, making his Senior debut for Mayo in London in 2011.

 Hennelly left the Mayo panel in 2012 after being the number one goalkeeper throughout 2011, but returned to the panel in 2013 for the Connacht final when goalkeepers David Clarke and Kenneth O'Malley were both injured.

+Hennelly retired in December 2024 but was persuaded by Andy Moran to return for the 2026 season.

+On 26 July 2026 Hennelly won the 2026 All-Ireland Football Championship with Mayo.